-This project covers gabbroic intrusives with grade and disseminated magnetite mineralization with significant titanium and vanadium content, located close to paved roads, 55 kilometres from the Miritituba Port on the Tapajós River, from where the iron ore could be barged to shipping terminals on the Amazon River.
-The Company has completed a geophysical survey (ground magnetics) over part of the target and collected surface grab samples with high average grades of 48% metallic iron (69% Fe2O3), 22% titanium dioxide (TiO2) and 0.45% vanadium pentoxide.
+This project covers gabbroic intrusives with massive and disseminated magnetite mineralization with significant titanium and vanadium content, located close to paved roads, 55 kilometres from the Miritituba Port on the Tapajós River, from where the iron ore could be barged to shipping terminals on the Amazon River.
+The Company has completed a ground magnetic survey over part of the target and collected surface grab samples with high average grades of 48% metallic iron (69% Fe2O3), 22% titanium dioxide (TiO2) and 0.45% vanadium pentoxide.

 In late 2018 and early 2019 the Company completed an initial four-hole (total of 250.65m) scout diamond drill program to determine the attitude and vertical depth extension of a number of these vanadium-bearing titanium-magnetite bodies previously identified at the surface.
 Preliminary Davis tube tests run on core samples, selected for a range of magnetic susceptibility values in the host rocks of these titanium-magnetite bodies, produced magnetic concentrate recoveries from 6.6% to 42.6%, with several of these concentrate samples showing vanadium values at 1% V2O5 with a maximum of 1.03% V2O5 (see Company news release of February 26, 2019 for details).
-Lara plans to systematically cut and sample the remainder of the drill core and expects to report full assays, including Davis Tube concentrate assays by mid-2019 and then plans additional geophysics and drilling before seeking a partner.
+The Company has now systematically cut and sampled the remainder of the drill core and expects to report full assays, including Davis Tube concentrate assays in Q3 and then plans additional geophysics and drilling before seeking a partner.